rjquiroz/OOP/README.md

 ## History

-This is the complete version after a semester of putting together small parts at a time.
+This is the completed version after a semester of putting together small parts at a time.

 ## Key Programming Concepts Utilized
 Object Oriented Programming Project. <br />